crosscompute/lineworker-safety-guides/make-safety-checklist/output.md

-# Recommended Lineworker Safety Topics
+# Recommended Lineworker Safety Checklist

+{qr}

-Based on the work you described, here is the list of recommended topics to discuss at your safety briefing.
+Based on the work you described, here is the recommended safety checklist.
+Mark the checkboxes and click Run to submit.

 {topics}

+{name}

 <button id="_run" type="button">Run</button>